dmoliveira/MLRanking.jl/README.md

 ## Troubleshooting
 In construction.

 Package made  by ([dmoliveira](http://github.com/dmoliveira)).
-Please, give your suggestion on Gitter or open a issue in GitHub!
+Please, give your suggestion on Gitter or open an issue in GitHub!

 ## TODOs